kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 ## Requirements

+- Apache installed in one of the two main Linux familes (Debian, Ubuntu, Pop!_OS, etc or Fedora, Red Hat, AlmaLinux, Rocky Linux, etc).

 - Root or sudo permissions.

 - Lucee-related directives found in global Apache config as well as site-specific `.htaccess` will be migrated into `.conf` files and `<VirtualHost>` blocks to enable toggling (also best practice for performance, consistency, security, and manageability).

-- Other than the initial option to enter your Lucee install path, the config assumes default Apache paths, proxying via http or AJP to Tomcat, and mod_cfml settings (if enabled).
+- Other than the initial option to enter your Lucee install path, the config assumes default Apache paths and proxying of .cf* files to Lucee via http or AJP through Tomcat.
 However, because it's open source, you can customize if you need to, and pull requests are always welcome!

 ## Backup Folders